tlevine/www.thomaslevine.com/content/!/open-by-default/index.md

 unreliable, limited, and other bad things, but I see this as a nice example of how software can encourage that data be open by default.
-I previously [hinted](http://thomaslevine.com/!/socrata-calendars#opening-data-at-their-sources) at this, but now I have some more ideas as to how software can encourage that data be open by default.
+I previously [hinted](http://thomaslevine.com/!/socrata-calendars#opening-data-at-their-sources) at this, but now I have two specific ideas as to how software can encourage that data be open by default.

-### Standard formats
+### 1. Standard formats
 If you run any sort of involved website, you are probably already storing data in some reasonably standard way, and you probably could send it to a data portal somewhat easily.